A-Bogdan/IntroductionToRobotics/README.md

 # Homework 4
 ### Components
-a joystick, a 4 digit 7-segment display, a 74hc595 shiftregister
+A joystick, a 4 digit 7-segment display, a 74hc595 shift register
 ### General description
 Use the joystick to move through the 4 digit 7-segment displays digits, press the button to lock in on the current digitand use the other axis to increment or decrement the number.
 Keep the button pressed to reset all the digit values and the current position to the first digit in the first state.
 ### System states